AltaGas Pipeline Damage Prevention

 How do you know if there is an underground pipeline?

 Line markers and warning signs are used to indicate the presence of the pipeline in areas along the Right-of-Way (ROW).
+If there is no sign do not assume underground infrastructure does not exist.
+Initiate the One-Call process for the area.

 What is a Pipeline Right-of-Way?